Trey-Scheid/Recipe-Healthyness-Trends-by-season/README.md

 # Cleaning and EDA

 <!-- Describe, in detail, the data cleaning steps you took and how they affected your analyses.
 The steps should be explained in reference to the data generating process.
 Show the head of your cleaned DataFrame -->
+Steps:

-We are going to merge these two datasets on the `'recipe_id'` column.
+    1. Merge these two datasets on the `'recipe_id'` column

-Fill 0's with np.nan
+    2. Fill 0's in `'rating'` with `'NaN'`, because food.com doesn't allow to rate a recipe with 0's

-Find the average rating per recipe, as a Series
+    3. Create a columns of the average rating per recipe

 Let's check how messy is our data, so we will start exploring column by column how everything looks.